okteto/okteto/docs/cnd-file.md

 ## swap.deployment.file (required)

-The deployment manifest of the component to be replaced by the cloud native environment.
+The path to the  manifest of the deployment to be replaced by the cloud native environment.

 ## swap.deployment.container (required)

-The container of the deployment manifest pointed by `swap.deployment.file` to be replaced by the cloud native environment.
+The name of the container of to be replaced.

 ## swap.deployment.image (required)

-The image to be used by the cloud native environment.
+The container image to be used by the cloud native environment.

 ## swap.deployment.command (optional)

 The command to be executed by the cloud native environment.

-It has to be a non-finishing command (default: `taild -f /dev/null`)
+It has to be a non-finishing command (default: `tail -f /dev/null`)

 ## swap.service.file (required)

-The service of the component to be replaced by the cloud native environment.
+The path to the manifest of the service to be replaced by the cloud native environment.

 ## mount.source (required)